 - Charting analysis- involves the use of patterns in performance charts.
-NBIA uses this technique to search for patterns used to help predict favorable conditions for buying or selling a security. - Cyclical analysis- involves the analysis of business cycles to find favorable conditions for buying or selling a security. - Fundamental analysis- involves the analysis of financial statements, the general financial health of companies, or the analysis of management or competitive advantages. - Macroeconomic analysis involves reviewing the domestic or international economies as a whole, potentially including factors such as historical, present and estimated GDP, securities markets activity and valuations, and other economic data such as unemployment, labor force participation, productivity levels, geopolitical issues and domestic political issues. - ESG analysis- involves the analysis of ESG factors and their implications on valuation, risk and sustainable growth, with a view towards socially responsive investing. - Statistical analysis- involves the examination of data to draw conclusions or insights, and determine cause-and-effect patterns between events. - Technical analysis- involves the analysis of past market data, primarily price and volume. - Qualitative analysis- involves the subjective evaluation of non-quantifiable factors such as the quality of management, labor relations, and strength of research and development, factors not readily subject to measurement, in an attempt to predict changes to share price based on that data. - Quantitative analysis- uses computer, mathematical, or other types of models to capture and process data, including market data, industry information, and financial data for companies, in an attempt to forecast price activity or other market activity that is affected by that data.
+NBIA uses this technique to search for patterns used to help predict favorable conditions for buying or selling a security. - Cyclical analysis- involves the analysis of business cycles to find favorable conditions for buying or selling a security. - Fundamental analysis- involves the analysis of financial statements, the general financial health of companies, or the analysis of management or competitive advantages. - Macroeconomic analysis involves reviewing the domestic or international economies as a whole, potentially including factors such as historical, present and estimated GDP, securities markets activity and valuations, and other economic data such as unemployment, labor force participation, productivity levels, geopolitical issues and domestic political issues. - ESG analysis- involves the analysis of financially material ESG factors and their implications on valuation, risk and growth potential.
+While that analysis is inherently subjective and may be informed by both internally generated and third-party metrics, data and other information, NBIA believes that the consideration of financially material ESG factors, alongside traditional financial metrics, enhances its overall investment process, and is designed to have a positive effect on the risk/return profile of client portfolios.
+The consideration of ESG factors as part of an integrated investment process does not mean that NBIA pursues a specific "impact" or "sustainable" investment strategy for any particular Client Account, other than as described in those particular Client Accounts. - Statistical analysis- involves the examination of data to draw conclusions or insights, and determine cause-and-effect patterns between events. - Technical analysis- involves the analysis of past market data, primarily price and volume. - Qualitative analysis- involves the subjective evaluation of non-quantifiable factors such as the quality of management, labor relations, and strength of research and development, factors not readily subject to measurement, in an attempt to predict changes to share price based on that data.

+• Quantitative analysis- uses computer, mathematical, or other types of models to capture and process data, including market data, industry information, and financial data for companies, in an attempt to forecast price activity or other market activity that is affected by that data.